AlexKalafatelis/Simple-Cryptography-Algorithms/README.md

 # Simple Cryptography Algorithms

 Analysis of basic cryptographic algoritms for a university course.
-All code is written in MATLAB.
+The code is written mainly in MATLAB and in python.

 ## A. Ceasar's Cipher